Local Features and Image Matching¶

 Descriptor distance of matching descriptors, shape of. \((B3, 1)\).

-Long tensor indexes of matching descriptors in desc1 and desc2, shape of \((B3, 2)\), where 0 <= B3 <= min(B1, B2)
+Long torch.Tensor indexes of matching descriptors in desc1 and desc2, shape of \((B3, 2)\), where 0 <= B3 <= min(B1, B2)

-- kornia.feature.match_snn(desc1, desc2, th=0.8, dm=None)[source]#
+- kornia.feature.match_snn(desc1, desc2, th=0.8, dm=None)[source]¶

-Function, which finds nearest neighbors in desc2 for each vector in desc1.
+Find nearest neighbors in desc2 for each vector in desc1.

 The method satisfies first to second nearest neighbor distance <= th.